elehcimd/mltraq/README.md

 ---

 <h1 align="center">
+Design ML Experiments as<br>
-Design ML Experiments<br>as State Monads with Persistence
+State Monads with Persistence
 </h1>

 MLtraq is an open-source ML framework for Python that adopts the **state monads** design pattern to model experiments.
 An `experiment` consists of a collection of `runs` whose state progresses through a chained sequence of `steps`.
 It incorporates **database persistence** for state recovery and full interoperability using open standards such as Pandas, Arrow and SQL.